hey-amo/Swift-CV/README.md

 ## ⚠️ Known limitations

-- These projects are designed for **demos** rather than production use
+- These projects are designed as **demos**, rather than production use
 - I am not an expert Swift developer; so some best practices may not be followed exactly
-- They might seem a bit rudimentary
+- They might seem a bit rudimentary to outside observers.
-- Each project tries to focuses on concepts, rather than production-ready implementation.

-### Technical limitations
+### ⚠️ Technical limitations

 - Swift Playgrounds have certain limitations:
 - Persistent storage might be restricted, or don't work correctly.